-In addition to those activities that will mitigate strains on the service the following areas of improvement or activities will be necessary in 2022/23:
+In addition to those activities that will mitigate strains on the service the following areas of improvement or activities will be necessary for 2023/24:

-- Reducing the administrative burden of food inspections by reviewing and streamlining inspection protocols, developing documentation to expedite the preparation of inspection reports and facilitating a greater use of electronic filing systems. - Develop, implement and monitor an inspection plan for unrated new food businesses using intelligence gained from the Phase 1 triaging and prioritisation exercises required by the FSA's Recovery Plan. - Continue to monitor and develop a priority rating/intelligence based system for existing businesses that can be used to target work effectively taking into account statutory responsibilities in relation to the Recovery Plan, Food Law Code of Practice and FHRS Brand Standard - Ongoing review of training and development needs in order to identify how staff can continue to be compliant with the Food Law Code of Practice Competency Framework.
-Specifically during 2022/23 focussed training and policy development is needed around allergens - Continue to review the various registration and licensing processes internally so that businesses are identified and recorded appropriately e.g. Street Trading Permits, Late Night Refreshment and Premises Licences, Food Registrations and that intelligence flows around the Regulatory Services appropriately and effectively.
+• Reducing the administrative burden of food inspections by reviewing and streamlining inspection protocols, developing documentation to expedite the preparation of inspection reports and facilitating a greater use of electronic filing systems.
+This will include a review by the Team Leader - Environmental Health of documented policies and procedures relating to enforcement activities.

+- The majority of food businesses are involved in catering and have commercial premises from which they trade.
+Increasingly, many businesses in the retail and catering sectors are moving to domestic and on-line services.
+This means that many of these businesses, which are subject to the same regulatory compliance rules and checks, require greater resource to track and monitor such activities. - Dark kitchens, which are businesses operating under the radar of Food Authorities from domestic premises and non-registered food premises, continue to be a high- risk concern.
+Any complaints or intelligence identifying the existence of such premises will be assigned a high priority for intervention. - Ghost businesses trading under a variety of different names are also regulated effectively by maintaining the M3 database and retaining a single registration and property index for all the trader names. - The Environmental Health Information Management system (Northgate M3) is used to maintain and manage all food premises records, all inspections and other related activities.
+A new additional software system (Assure) will be brought in on-line within the next 12 months to supplement the existing database and provide more functionality to better facilitate customer interaction with the service. - Continue to monitor and develop a priority rating/intelligence based system for existing businesses that can be used to target work effectively taking into account statutory responsibilities in relation to the Food Law Code of Practice and FHRS Brand Standard - Ongoing review of training and development needs in order to identify how staff can continue to be compliant with the Food Law Code of Practice Competency Framework.
+Specifically during 2023/24 focussed training and policy development is needed around allergens - Continue to review the various registration and licensing processes internally so that businesses are identified and recorded appropriately e.g. Street Trading Permits, Late Night Refreshment and Premises Licences, Food Registrations and that intelligence flows around the Regulatory Services appropriately and effectively. - Identifying efficient work methods to cope with diminishing resources using resources available as part of the Proud Programme - customer contact, income and IT development.

-- Identifying efficient work methods to cope with diminishing resources using resources available as part of the Proud Programme customer contact, income, IT development, Resilient Communities. - Continue developing relationships with other services and partners to assist with identification of Modern Day Slavery and human trafficking and other community safety priorities.
+• Continue developing relationships with other services and partners to assist with identification of Modern Day Slavery and human trafficking and other community safety priorities.